have compared rates and saved money over the last 24 hours

 That works out to $3,552 a year in savings.
 And so you can see why it’s important to find the best mortgage interest rates in Brampton.

-LowestRates.ca works with more than 30 banks and brokers to bring you competitive mortgage rates from lenders in Canada and we’re always adding new ones.
+LowestRates.ca works to bring you competitive mortgage rates from 75+ banks and brokers in Canada.
 We work with our partners to obtain their best deals and offers, and then we let them compete for your business.
 All you have to do is answer a few questions, and in minutes you’ll be provided with today’s mortgage rates.
 There’s no obligation, but you can choose to speak with our broker partner to secure your best rate and see if you're eligible for more savings.

 Yes, it’s safe — you no longer need to visit a bank branch or mortgage broker’s office in person to apply for a mortgage.
 It’s becoming increasingly common for Canadians to apply for mortgages online.
 LowestRates.ca only works with reputable, trustworthy financial institutions.
 Your credit score won’t be affected and your information is secure.
 We don’t share your information with anyone unless you want to connect with a mortgage broker.
 We take care of the heavy lifting by comparing the market for you and can connect you with the best mortgage lenders in the country.